AnushkaSaha25/PoLoN-Process/README.md

 ---

 ### Setup
+To run the project, it is recomended to use Python 3.9 or higher.

-Install the required Python packages:
+Install all required dependencies using the `requirements.txt` file:

 ```bash
 pip install -r requirements.txt